For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 How do you stay updated with the latest advancements in AI?

-• Regularly read AI research papers, attend key conferences like NeurIPS and ICML, participate in online forums and AI communities, and take part in workshops and courses.
+• Regularly read AI research papers, attend key conferences like NeurIPS and ICML, participate in online forums and AI scientist communities, and take part in workshops and courses.

 Soft Skills for AI Scientists